Choo Hoey

-Choo Hoey (朱暉, born 20 October 1934, Palembang, Sumatra) is a Singaporean musician and conductor.
+Choo Hoey (朱暉, 20 October 1934 – 11 August 2025) was a Singaporean musician and conductor.
 Choo founded the Singapore Symphony Orchestra and was also its first resident conductor and music director.
 Choo was awarded Singapore's inaugural Cultural Medallion for music in 1979.

 Early life and education

-Choo was born on 20 October 1934 in Palembang, Sumatra, Indonesia to father, Choo Seng, a Chinese migrant from Chaojhou, Guangdong, China and his mother from Nanking, Jiangsu, China.
+Choo was born in Palembang, Sumatra, Dutch East Indies on 20 October 1934, to father, Choo Seng, a Chinese migrant from Chaojhou, Guangdong, China and his mother from Nanking, Jiangsu, China.

 Choo's first encounter with classical music started from listening to his father's collection of records and was drawn to the violin.
 His father noticed his attraction and started his lessons in violin with a Teach Yourself book.
 After Choo Hoey's primary education in 1945, his family migrated to Singapore in 1946 and he continued his secondary education at The Chinese High School.

 In 1947, Choo Hoey started his violin training under Goh Soon Tioe.
 Using only two years of study in Singapore, he obtained his Grade 8 with distinction from the Associated Board of the Royal Schools of Music in London, England.
 Upon completing his secondary education in 1951, Choo Hoey went to the Royal Academy of Music in London to study the violin under David Martin, the French horn under Aubrey Brain, and conducting under Maurice Miles.

 In 1954, Choo Hoey studied conducting under Igor Markevitch and the violin under André Gertler.
-In 1955, he graduated from the Royal Academy of Music, awarded with the Mann's Memorial Prize and the Earnest Read Prize for conducting.
+In 1955, he graduated from the Royal Academy of Music, awarded the Mann's Memorial Prize and the Ernest Read Prize for conducting.
 In 1957, he continued his violin training at the Royal Conservatory of Brussels in Belgium where he would later start his career in the Belgian National Orchestra.